Set up launch agent

 # URI of the Artifact Registry repository and image name where the agent

-# will store images.
-Make sure the region and project match what you have
+# stores images.
+Make sure the region and project match what you

 # configured in your environment.

-# If using Kaniko, specify the GCS bucket where the agent will store the
+# If you use Kaniko, specify the GCS bucket where the agent stores the

 # build context.